brennoflavio/brennoflavio.com.br/content/posts/lemmy-freebsd/index.md

 ## Conclusion

 That's it!
 Now you can access `https://<your domain>` and configure your Lemmy instance.
-You'll probably want to disable registration to prevent your instance being hammered by bots, or if you plan to keep it open, edit your `lemmy.hjson` file to add a email server and require email confirmations.
+You'll probably want to disable the registration to prevent your instance from being hammered by bots, or if you plan to keep it open, edit your `lemmy.hjson` file to add an email server and require email confirmations.

 You should also think about: